LF:aVLPF0622c Pathophysiology II - practice - Course Information

 - Course objectives

-- The objective of the practical exercises and seminars from pathological physiology is to provide students basic idea about pathological states and experimental work.
+- The objective of the practical exercises and seminars from pathological physiology is to provide students with basic ideas about pathological states and experimental work.
 Students will also acquire practical skills necessary for their subsequent(future) study and work.

 - Learning outcomes